 “The Land of Fire and Ice” – and picture of friendly people on Iceland

-ICELAND: The picture of Iceland is a rugged island located in the North-Atlantic Ocean and very much a bridge between continents.
+ICELAND: The picture of Iceland is a rugged island located in the North-Atlantic Ocean like a bridge between continents.
 Thanks to the Gulf Stream, Iceland enjoys a cool, temperate maritime climate.
 Refreshing summers and surprisingly mild temperatures in winter.